 Politics at Work

-The 1969 Native American occupation of Alcatraz may have been the political spark that forced all these factors together to create Golden Gate National Recreation Area.
+The 1969 Indian Occupation of Alcatraz may have been the political spark that forced all the factors together to create Golden Gate National Recreation Area.
 In 1963, Alcatraz officially closed as a penitentiary and the government deemed the island as surplus land.
 While the “The Rock” was viewed as a prize, the daily maintenance of the island was staggering and soon the federal government ran out of ideas for the island’s new use.
 In 1968, the City of San Francisco expressed interest in developing the property and began to review proposals for new use, including the best one, called “Golden Gate: A Matchless Opportunity”, which proposed a large, regional urban park.
-In November, 1969, empowered by nation-wide student protests, a group of Native Americans, calling themselves the Indians of All Tribes, INC, occupied the island in protest against the federal laws and policies that affected them.
+In November 1969, empowered by nation-wide protests, a group of Indigenous Americans, called the Indians of All Tribes, occupied Alcatraz in protest of the federal laws and practices that oppressed their communities.